-Other great aspects to work on, in order to trigger a steepest growth is Channel Financing, Supply Chain Finance, working capital optimization and Dynamic Discounting.
+Other great aspects to work on, to trigger the steepest growth is Channel Financing, Supply Chain Finance, working capital optimization, and Dynamic Discounting.

-Supply Chain Finance (SCF) can be described as the bundle of solution that allows a company to finance its Working Capital (credits, debts, reserves) by leveraging its role in the supply chain and on its relationships with the chain’s stakeholders.
+Supply Chain Finance (SCF) can be described as the bundle of solutions that allows a company to finance its own Working Capital (credits, debts, reserves) by leveraging its role in the supply chain and on its relationships with the chain’s stakeholders.

 As global supply chains stretch across the globe with multinational buyers on one side and a diverse group of suppliers in numerous countries on the other, we know that corporations are under pressure to unlock the working capital trapped in their supply chains.
 This is why we give so much importance to Supply chain finance, also known as supplier finance or reverse factoring.
 This face of finance is represented by a set of solutions that optimize cash flow.
 They do so by allowing businesses to lengthen their payment terms to their suppliers while providing the option for their large and SME suppliers to get paid early.

 This results in a win-win situation for the buyer and supplier.
 The buyer optimizes working capital, and the supplier generates additional operating cash flow, thus minimizing risk across the supply chain.

 Dynamic Discount is precisely the technology that enables this win-win approach.
 Indeed, we can define dynamic discounting benefits all those benefits derived from the possibility to do an advanced payment to the supplier in exchange for a discount on the invoice.
 More days of advance, more discount on the invoice.

 Another fundamental aspect of business where financing has a major impact is Procurement.

 Procurement generally involves making buying decisions under conditions of scarcity.
 If sound data is available, it is good practice to make use of economic analysis methods such as cost-benefit analysis or cost-utility analysis.